Discover Wellesley for FREE: Apply for a fully funded travel grant to visit campus for Discover Wellesley Weekend 2018, Sunday-Monday, October 14-15

-Students who apply by the priority deadline will be notified via their applicant status page on the evening of July 19.
-For all other applicants, we notify on or before September 1.
+Students who apply by the priority deadline will be notified via their applicant status page on the evening of July 18.
+For all other applicants, we will notify on Thursday, August 30.
 Selected students must accept or decline their offer within five business days.
 Further information on how to book travel is then sent out to all recipients who accept their travel grant offer.
 If you know you will not have Internet access or will be traveling during the decision release week, you should plan accordingly to check your decision.
 After the July reply deadline, students who do not respond to the offer will be placed on the wait list and may be considered again in August.

 Yes, there is a wait list.
 Applicants who apply by the priority deadline may be selected for the wait list and will be re-reviewed with the rest of the applicants.
 Final decisions will be emailed the first week in September.
 Each year, we select another 5-10 applicants for the final wait-list round, in case another student relinquishes her travel grant in September.

 No, we are unable to award travel grants for visits outside of these dates.
 If you apply and are admitted to Wellesley, you may qualify for a travel grant to attend our Spring event.